MarkusPalcer/AtemSharp/doc/adr/2025-10-09 Change Flag Handling.md

 The C# implementation uses explicit property setters with manual flag management in SerializedCommand classes.
 Each property setter automatically sets the corresponding bit in the `Flag` field using bitwise OR operations (e.g., `Flag |= 1 << 0`).
 This provides compile-time type safety while maintaining binary compatibility with the ATEM protocol's change flag system.

+The properties are on the command itself, not on a separate class, see [the relevant ADR](2025-10-10%20Command%20Properties%20are%20Attached%20to%20the%20Command%20Directly.md)

 ## Problem

 The TypeScript implementation leverages JavaScript's dynamic object nature where objects function as dictionaries, allowing the `WritableCommand` base class to generically iterate over property names and automatically set flags using a static `MaskFlags` mapping.
 However, C# is a statically typed language where: